 Drivers

 Drivers are any natural or human-induced factor that directly, or indirectly, cause a change in an ecosystem (Carpenter et al. 2006), and that interact across spatial, temporal, and organizational scales to effect ecosystem change in a region, or a specific location (Nelson et al. 2006).
 Insufficient stream flows, reduced water quality, degraded riparian areas, and warmer stream temperatures are examples of states, or conditions, that exist in the Mid-Coast region of Oregon as a result of a suite of drivers that interact to create these conditions.
-UnderstandingU the drivers that influence ecosystem change and status, assessing conditions to articulate the current status, or condition, and articulating clear objectives supported by specific actions thathat improve conditions to desired states, is critical to successful plan implementation.
-Key drivers and be indirect and direct (Nelson et al. 2006).
+Successful plan implementation requires understanding the drivers that influence ecosystem conditions, assessing conditions to articulate changes and current status, and establishing clear objectives and specific actions to improve conditions.
+Key drivers can be indirect and direct (Nelson et al. 2006).

-Overview of the Strategic Action Imperatives
+Overview of the Strategic Actions

-Five, actionFive, -oriented imperatives were created to organize and synthesize the key watershed issues stakeholders described during the planning process.
+There are six overarching strategic actions that organize and synthesize the key watershed issues stakeholders described during the planning process.
 In addition, two themes—Public Awareness and Support, and Monitoring and Data Sharing—emphasize needed actions to advance public acceptance and support of water initiatives and the means to obtain data and information on water quality and quantity to inform regional decision making.

 Regional Capacity and Collaboration.
 Regional collaboration among water providers enhances the resilience of the water delivery system and helps ensure reliable source water quality and quantity.
 Strategies to enhance regional collaboration may include pooling regional resources, providing technical information to landowners, and improving access to resources and funding.

-Resilient Water Infrastructure.
-Sustaining thethe collection and distribution systems, treatment plants, and other infrastructure that collects, treats, and delivers water requires strategies that address aging infrastructure, support a more resilient infrastructure, and advance training and professional development to ensure the availability of skilled water technicians.
+Resilient Water Infrastructure and Water Supply Development.
+Sustaining and planning for adequate collection and distribution systems, treatment plants, and other associated critical infrastructure requires strategies that address aging infrastructure, support resiliency, ensure future water demands are met, and advance training and professional development to ensure the availability of skilled water technicians.